Configure your database

 If you choose the first method, add a secret to your namespace, if it doesn't exist yet:

-kubectl create secret generic postgresql-config-secret-name \ --from-literal=POSTGRES_PASSWORD=my_pg_password
+kubectl create secret generic gitguardian-postgresql-secret \

 If you intend to enable TLS for your PostgreSQL database,